srlinuxeurope/DCFPartnerHackathon/docs/index.md

 ### WiFi

 WiFi is important here.
 Without it your hackathon experience is going to be rather dull.
-To connect to the hackathon event's WiFi, refer to the paper provided or the slide presented.
+To connect to the hackathon event's WiFi, refer to the instructions provided on site.

 ### Topology

 When accessing your hackathon VM instance you'll have the [DCF Hackathon GitHub repository](https://github.com/srlinuxeurope/DCFPartnerHackathon) that contains all of the documentation, examples, solutions and loads of other great stuff, has already been cloned for you.

-In this hackathon, every group has their own complete service-provider network at their disposal.
-Your network comprises an IP backbone with Provider (P) and Provider Edge (PE) router, a broadband dial-in network, a peering edge network, an internet exchange point, multiple data-centers and a number of client and subscriber devices.
-This network is already deployed and provisioned and is ready to go!

 /// note
 *Don't worry: This is your personal group network, you cannot impact any other groups.*